 Employment: The government prohibited refugees from working, although it did not strictly enforce this prohibition.

-The constitution and the law guarantees citizens the ability to choose their government in free and fair periodic elections by secret ballot based on universal and equal suffrage, and citizens exercised this right.
+The constitution and the law guarantees citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.

 Elections and Political Participation

 Recent Elections: In 2014 voters elected Joko Widodo (commonly known as Jokowi) as president, replacing two-term president Susilo Bambang Yudhoyono.
 Jokowi defeated Prabowo Subianto, a retired general, in elections deemed free and fair by observers.
 In 2014 voters also elected a new DPR in national legislative elections.
-Twelve national parties contested in the legislative elections, and 10 parties eventually won seats.
+In the legislative elections, 12 national parties contested, and 10 parties eventually won seats.

-On June 2, the DPR passed a law on local elections for governors, regents, and mayors that requires civil servants, members of the DPR, DPD, and the Regional People’s Representative Council (DPRD) to resign after they become candidates for provincial, district, or city office.
+In June 2016 the DPR passed a law on local elections for governors, regents, and mayors that requires civil servants, members of the DPR, DPD, and the Regional People’s Representative Council to resign after they become candidates for provincial, district, or city office.

-Participation of Women and Minorities: There are no restrictions on the role of women in politics.
+Participation of Women and Minorities: No laws limit participation of women and members of minorities in the political process, and they did participate.
 A law on political parties mandates that women make up at least 30 percent of the founding membership of a new political party.

 The general election law passed prior to the 2009 national elections includes a requirement for parties to nominate women for at least 30 percent of the candidate slots on their party lists.
-During the 2014 election cycle, the KPU enforced the rule, and all major parties abided by it.
+During the regional elections held in seven provinces women accounted for 7.3 percent of the total number of candidates.
 The number of women in parliament fell after the 2014 elections, however, from 18 to 17 percent of DPR seats and from 27 to 13 percent of DPD seats.

-As of August 2015 women held 7.6 percent of all mayor and regent positions.
+As of November 2016 women held 8.7 percent of all mayor and regent positions.
 There were no female governors.
-Less than 7 percent of registered candidates for the 2015 December regional elections were women.

 There were no official statistics on the ethnic backgrounds of legislators in the DPR.
 President Jokowi’s cabinet reflected the ethnic and religious diversity of the country and included more women than any previous cabinet (nine of 34 cabinet appointees).

 The law provides criminal penalties for official corruption, and the government generally tried to comply with the law.
 Elements within the government, police, and judiciary, however, tried to undermine efforts to prosecute corrupt officials.
 Despite the arrest and conviction of many high-profile and high-ranking officials, there was a widespread domestic and international perception that corruption remained endemic.
-The KPK, the TNI Special Economics Crime Unit, and the Attorney General’s Office, under the deputy attorney general for special crimes, have jurisdiction over investigating and prosecuting corruption cases.
-The KPK does not have the authority to investigate members of the military.
+The KPK, POLRI, the TNI Special Economics Crime Unit, and the Attorney General’s Office, under the deputy attorney general for special crimes, have jurisdiction over investigating and prosecuting corruption cases.
+The KPK does not have the authority to investigate members of the military, nor does it have jurisdiction in cases where state losses are valued below IDR one billion ($75,000).

 Corruption: The KPK continued to investigate and prosecute officials suspected of corruption at all levels of government.
 Several high-profile corruption cases involved large-scale government procurement or construction programs and implicated legislators, governors, regents, judges, police, and civil servants.
-Through the end of 2015, the KPK carried out investigations and prosecutions, recovering approximately IDR 259 billion ($19.3 million) in state assets.
-According to its annual report, as of June the KPK had a 100 percent conviction rate, supported by the prosecution of 3,650 graft cases from a total of 3,669 cases this year.
+Through the end of 2016, the KPK carried out investigations and prosecutions, recovering approximately IDR 497.6 billion ($37.3 million) in state assets.
+The KPK maintained a 100 percent conviction rate, supported by the prosecution of 3,640 graft cases from total of 3,669 cases from 2002 to 2016.
+According to its 2016 annual report, the KPK conducted 96 investigations; initiated 99 prosecutions; and completed 77 cases resulting in convictions.

 According to NGOs and media reports, police commonly extracted bribes ranging from minor payoffs in traffic cases to large bribes in criminal investigations.
 Corrupt officials sometimes subjected migrants returning from abroad, who were primarily women, to arbitrary strip searches, theft, and extortion.

-On July 13, the newly appointed police chief, Tito Karnavian, mandated that all senior police officials disclose their financial statements.
-Following up on the police chief’s instruction, Jakarta Metro Police Chief Moechgiyarto explained that the police would only be obliged to submit the asset report to police internal affairs and not to the KPK, in order to avoid public misperceptions of the investigations.
+In July 2016 the newly appointed police chief, Tito Karnavian, mandated that all senior police officials disclose their financial statements.
+Following up on the police chief’s instruction, Jakarta Metro police chief Moechgiyarto explained that police would only be obliged to submit the asset report to police internal affairs and not to the KPK, to avoid public misperceptions of the investigations.

-A number of domestic and international human rights organizations generally operated without government restriction throughout the country, enabling them to investigate and publish their findings on human rights cases as well as advocate for improvements to the government’s human rights performance.
+Many domestic and international human rights organizations generally operated without government restriction throughout the country, enabling them to investigate and publish their findings on human rights cases as well as advocate for improvements to the government’s human rights performance.
 The government met with local NGOs, responded to their inquiries, and took some actions in response to NGO concerns.
-Some government officials, particularly those based in Papua and West Papua provinces, subjected NGOs to monitoring, harassment, interference, threats, and intimidation.
+Some government officials, particularly those based in Papua and West Papua Provinces, subjected NGOs to monitoring, harassment, interference, threats, and intimidation.

-Papuan NGOs received threatening phone messages and reported continuous harassment by local police.
+Papuan NGOs and activists received threatening phone messages and reported continuous harassment by local police.

 The United Nations or Other International Bodies: The government permitted UN officials to monitor the human rights situation in the country.
 Security forces and intelligence agencies, however, tended to regard foreign human rights observers with suspicion, particularly those operating in Papua and West Papua where their operations were particularly restricted.

-Government Human Rights Bodies: A number of independent government-affiliated bodies addressed human rights problems, including the Office of the National Ombudsman, National Commission on Violence against Women (Komnas Perempuan), and National Commission of Human Rights (Komnas HAM).
+Government Human Rights Bodies: Many independent government-affiliated bodies addressed human rights problems, including the Office of the National Ombudsman, National Commission on Violence against Women (Komnas Perempuan), and Komnas HAM.
 The government is not required to adopt their recommendations and often avoided doing so.

 The Attorney General’s Office and several government ministries proposed the formation of nonjudicial “reconciliation committees” to find noncriminal solutions for past abuses, including restitution and official apologies.
 NGOs criticized these proposals as an attempt to protect high-placed human rights violators from prosecution.
-A coalition of NGOs filed for a judicial review, alleging that the Attorney General’s Office was abusing a provision in the Human Rights Courts Law to avoid prosecuting the perpetrators of the 1965 communist purge and other cases (see sections 1.a. for more information on the 1965-66 communist purges).
+A coalition of NGOs filed for a judicial review, alleging that the Attorney General’s Office was abusing a provision in the Human Rights Courts Law to avoid prosecuting the perpetrators of the 1965 communist purge and other cases.

 Although the 2006 Law on the Government of Aceh mandates the establishment of a human rights court in Aceh, no such court had been established, ostensibly due to complications stemming from other national-level legislation.

 The legal definition of rape covers only forced penetration of sexual organs, and filing a case requires corroboration and a witness.
-Marital rape is not a specific criminal offense under the penal code, but it is covered under “forced sexual intercourse” in national legislation on domestic violence, and it can be punished with criminal penalties.
-Reliable nationwide statistics on the incidence of rape continued to be unavailable, although in June the Ministry of Women’s Empowerment announced the creation of a nationwide data center to monitor cases of sexual violence.
-The ministry was working with the National Statistics Bureau to draft a census to be used as the basis for the center’s launch in 2016.
 Rape is punishable by four to 14 years in prison.
 While the government imprisoned perpetrators of rape and attempted rape, sentences were often light, and many convicted rapists received the minimum sentence.
+Marital rape is not a specific criminal offense under the penal code, but it is covered under “forced sexual intercourse” in national legislation on domestic violence, and it can be punished with criminal penalties.
+Reliable nationwide statistics on the incidence of rape continued to be unavailable, although in June 2016, the Ministry of Women’s Empowerment announced the creation of a nationwide data center to monitor cases of sexual violence.

-The government ran integrated service centers for women and children (P2TPA) in all 34 provinces and approximately 242 districts.
-These centers provided counseling and support services to women and children who were victims of violence.
+The government ran integrated service centers for women and children (P2TPA) in all 34 provinces and approximately 242 districts, which provided counseling and support services to victims of violence.
 The larger provincial service centers provided more comprehensive psychosocial services, while the quality of support at the district-level centers varied.
-Women living in rural areas or districts where no such center was established had difficulty receiving support services.
+Women living in rural areas or districts where no such center was established had difficulty receiving support services and some centers were only open for six hours a day and not the required 24 hours.
 Nationwide, police operated “special crisis rooms” or “women’s desks” where female officers received reports from female and child victims of sexual assault and trafficking and where victims found temporary shelter.

-Discrimination: The law provides for the same legal status and rights for women as for men under family, labor, property, and nationality laws.
-The law does not grant widows equal inheritance rights.
+Discrimination: The law provides for the same legal status and rights for women as for men under family, labor, property, and nationality laws, but does not grant widows equal inheritance rights.
 The law states that women’s participation in the development process must not conflict with their role in improving family welfare and educating the younger generation.
 The 1974 Marriage Law establishes the legal age of marriage as 16 for women and 19 for men.
 The same law also designates the man as the head of the household.
-As such, married women who work outside the home are taxed at a higher rate than working husbands, who receive preferential tax treatment as the head of household.
+As such, married women who work outside the home are taxed at a higher rate than working husbands.

 Divorce is available to both men and women.
 Many divorcees received no alimony, since there was no system to enforce such payments.
-If there is no prenuptial agreement, joint property is divided equally.
 The law requires a divorced woman to wait 40 days before remarrying; a man may remarry immediately.

 The National Commission on Violence against Women reported 421 policies that discriminate against women were issued by provincial, district and municipal administrations between 2009 and 2014.
-These include “morality laws” and antiprostitution regulations such as those in Bantul and Tanggerang that were used to detain women walking alone at night.
-There are more than 70 local regulations that require women to dress conservatively or wear a headscarf.
-The Ministry of Home Affairs is responsible for “harmonizing” local regulations that are not in line with national legislation, but as of November the ministry had not invoked this authority to overturn any gender discriminatory local regulations.
+These include “morality laws” and antiprostitution regulations, such as those in Bantul and Tanggerang, that have been used to detain women walking alone at night.
+More than 70 local regulations require women to dress conservatively or wear a headscarf.
+The Ministry of Home Affairs is responsible for “harmonizing” local regulations that are not in line with national legislation, but as of August the ministry had not invoked this authority to overturn any gender discriminatory local regulations.

 Women faced discrimination in the workplace, both in hiring and in gaining fair compensation.